Freedom Plaza: History

+20th century

 The Pennsylvania Avenue Development Corporation constructed "Western Plaza", which was dedicated on November 1, 1980 (see: History of Pennsylvania Avenue).
 The plaza was renamed in 1988 to "Freedom Plaza" in honor of Martin Luther King Jr., who worked on his "I Have a Dream" speech in the nearby Willard Hotel.
 During that year, a time capsule containing a Bible, a robe, and other King relics was planted at the site.
 The capsule will be reopened in 2088.

-Uses
+21st century

+The Plaza is one of the settings in Dan Brown's 2009 novel The Lost Symbol.

+In 2011, the Plaza was one of the sites of an Occupy D.C. protest.

-Freedom Plaza is a popular place for political protests and civic events.
-In 2011, the Plaza was one of the sites of an "Occupy DC" protest.
+In 2014, the American Planning Association noted that Freedom Plaza is a popular location for political protests and other events.
+However, a reporter for the Washington Business Journal stated "but that does not mean the concrete expanse across from the John A. Wilson Building was well planned".
+Many observers consider the site a "failure."

 On July 17, 2020, the Plaza hosted two living statues that mocked President Donald Trump.
 The Trump Statue Initiative installed the live display, which a violinist accompanied, around 9:30 a.m.
 The display was gone by the afternoon.

-During the morning of November 14, 2020, thousands of President Trump's supporters gathered in and around Freedom Plaza for a series of demonstrations associated with the "Million MAGA March".
+During the morning of November 14, 2020, thousands of President Donald Trump's supporters gathered in and around Freedom Plaza for a series of demonstrations associated with the "Million MAGA March".
 Various groups including Women for America First and March for Trump organized the event to protest the results of the November 3 presidential election.
 Counter-protesters later confronted the demonstrators, leading to violence during the evening.

-A December 12 pro-Trump demonstration in and near the Plaza later also resulted in nighttime counter-protests, violence and arrests.
+On December 12, 2020, a pro-Trump demonstration in and near the Plaza later also resulted in nighttime counter-protests, violence, and arrests.

-The Plaza is a popular location for skateboarding.
-The open hardscape and railings of Freedom Plaza make an excellent and popular skate park, though skating there is not actually allowed and Park Police regularly chase skaters from the park.
-Popular websites often advertise Freedom Plaza's attractiveness for the activity.
-Further, vandals have removed "No Skateboarding" signs.

-The Plaza is one of the settings in Dan Brown's 2009 novel The Lost Symbol.

-Assessment

-The American Planning Association noted in 2014 that Freedom Plaza is a popular location for political protests and other events.
-However, a reporter for the Washington Business Journal stated "but that does not mean the concrete expanse across from the John A. Wilson Building was well planned".
-Many observers consider the site a "failure."
+On January 13, 2024, Freedom Plaza was used as a venue during the March on Washington for Gaza.
+According to protest organizers, around 400,000 protesters were in the vicinity of the plaza.